 Ingrown toenails are the result of the nail edge embedding itself into the skin.
 Measures everyone can use to avoid ingrown toenails include:

-- Keep the nails clean.
+- Keep the toenails clean.
 Use a brush, forward and backward, to keep the cuticle back and free of irritation.

 - Wear shoes that are the proper width and length.
 Excessive shoe pressure tends to push the adjacent skin toward the nail, making ingrown nail problems more frequent.

-If an ingrown nail is developing, self-treatment should consist of soaking the affected toe in warm water, packing cotton into the groove between the nail and flesh in an attempt to prevent the nail edge from piercing the skin, and avoiding tight shoes and stockings.
-If self-treatment provides only temporary relief and ingrown nails are a recurring problem–or infection develops–the ingrowing border of the nail should be permanently removed by your podiatrist.
-This is a minor procedure usually performed in the office.
+If an ingrown nail is developing, self-treatment should consist of soaking the affected toe in warm water, packing cotton into the groove between the nail and flesh in an attempt to prevent the nail edge from piercing the skin, and avoiding tight shoes or stockings.
+If self-treatment provides only temporary relief, and ingrown nails are a recurring problem or infection develops, the ingrowing border of the nail should be permanently removed by the foot specialists at A Step Ahead Foot & Ankle Center.
+This is a minor procedure that is usually performed in one of our four offices.

-An acute ingrown nail is accompanied by pain, swelling, redness and infection.
-Should you find you have an acute ingrown nail, see your podiatrist who can recommend treatment.
-This may include antibiotics and removal of the offending nail border.
+An acute ingrown nail is accompanied by pain, swelling, redness, and infection.
+Should you find that you have an acute ingrown nail, contact our podiatrists immediately for recommended treatment options.
+This may include antibiotics or removal of the offending nail border.

-We understand the concern of patients who suffer from the pain, cost and disability associated with ingrown nails.
-Podiatrists are trained to treat ingrown nails efficiently with minimal pain and disability.
+We understand the concern of patients who suffer from the pain, cost, and disability associated with ingrown nails.
+Our foot specialists are trained to treat ingrown nails efficiently with minimal pain and disability.